bhargavisandur/Cleangenix/readme.md

 NOTE: DO NOT MAKE ANY CHANGES TO THE MASTER BRANCH

-a) To install dependencies for Node.js
+1. To install dependencies for Node.js
     ---->npm install
-b) To install dependencies for React.js
+2. To install dependencies for React.js
     ---->npm run client-install
-c) To run server only (Node server)
+3. To run server only (Node server)
     ---->npm run start
      OR
     ---->npm run server

         (Command 2 runs server using nodemon)

-d) To run Client only (React Server)
+4. To run Client only (React Server)
     ---->npm run client
-e) To run both React and Node servers simultaneously
+5. To run both React and Node servers simultaneously
     ---->npm run dev